6Javier7/Clean-Data/README.md

-In the file name Code.R is the scrip of the assigment
+In the file name Run_analysis.R is the scrip of the assigment

 at the first 10 lines, i load the data